 What I Make

-(AKA the page for people deciding which freelancer they need right now)
+(AKA the page for people deciding what kind of designer they need)

 Concept Modeling, user flows, storyboards, UX strategy

 What do we want people to experience?
 Why?
 What are our goals and how does what we're making help us achieve them?
 What steps will a user take to fulfill their goal?
 I start at a whiteboard and then come up with the model that sets the tone.
 It usually becomes a reference document for prioritization and analytics strategy.

 Personas, Mental Models, Journey, Empathy & Affinity Maps

 Primary UX research deliverables that get created before design begins in earnest are all about giving the whole team a clear, empathic picture of end users.

 sketching & wireframing

 Before we put a pixel on a screen or hook screens together, I usually sketch out the experience.
 This helps everyone understand that we're working together, that all questions can be asked and considered, and nothing is set in stone yet (which is frequently a problem with wireframes).

 Fun and occasionally hard to make, I work individually (or with the team, as we iterate into what we're going to make) to create something that is at the correct fidelity to get the concept across clearly enough for a user to interact with and give feedback on it.